 Running your chainsaw dry comes with some risks but there’s another option, that’s simple and inexpensive.
-You’ll be glad you read this, I promise!
+You’ll be glad you read this.

 Should I run my chainsaw dry?
-Never run your chainsaw dry.
-You should instead use a quality gas stabilizer.
-A stabilizer will keep your fuel fresh and protect your fuel system from damage caused by stale gas.
+Never run your chainsaw dry, instead use a quality gas stabilizer.
+A stabilizer will keep fuel fresh and protect a chainsaw fuel system from damage caused by stale gas.

-Although the gas has been drained from the tank and the engine ran to a stop.
-The carburetor components still have a residue, that can cause problems as it dries.
+Symptoms of bad gas as you likely know affect new saws and old saws alike.
+Although the gas may have been drained from the tank and the engine running to a stop.
+The carburetor components still have a residue and that can cause problems as it crystallizes.

 The pulsing is what moves the gas from the gas tank to the carburetor, no matter what level the gas tank is positioned.